Beat flu in Wales this winter

 Flu viruses are constantly changing.
 Each year the vaccine is changed to match the flu viruses likely to be circulating.
-Having a flu vaccine is the single best way to protect against catching and spreading flu.
+Having a flu vaccine is one of the best ways to protect against catching and spreading flu.
 The flu vaccine for adults does not contain any live virus so it is impossible to catch flu from the vaccine.

 There are different types of flu vaccine available.
 Some work better in different age groups.
 For the best protection, it is important to have a flu vaccine recommended for your age.
 Your health care professional will be able to tell you which flu vaccine is best for you.

-Flu vaccines do not protect against colds and other flu-like illnesses.
+Flu vaccines do not protect against colds and other flu-like illnesses or respiratory viruses.
 If you are in a risk group, you should have a flu vaccination every year.
 Flu vaccines are quick and safe, could prevent weeks of serious illness and keep you out of hospital.

 Find out more about who should have the flu vaccine today.

 I have a long-term lung condition.
-Why do I need the flu vaccine?
+Why do I need a flu vaccine?

-If you have a long-term lung condition such as chronic obstructive pulmonary disease (COPD) or asthma, you are more likely to get complications from flu which can be serious or even fatal.
-The vaccine is free on the NHS to people in high risk groups, this includes those with asthma on inhaled or oral corticosteroids.
+If you have a long-term lung condition such as chronic obstructive pulmonary disease (COPD) or moderate to severe asthma, you are more likely to get serious complications if you catch flu.

-If you are in a risk group, even if you feel healthy you should have a flu vaccine.
-It is important you’re protected.
+If you are in a risk group, you should have a flu vaccine even if you feel healthy.
+It's important you’re protected.